 London Fine Art Studios is an independent organisation not accredited by a national scheme or affiliated to a university.
 For this reason we do not offer an official certification or qualification.

 Our focus is on providing the best possible training and support to our students, clear practical instruction and exposure to professional networks.
 The fact that we are endorsed by the de Laszlo Foundation amongst other galleries and museums is testament to the quality of work we do.

 The atelier technique is an age-old tradition, artists like Sargent spent some of their most formative years in an atelier, learning alongside masters and developing their expertise through hard work and constant practice.
 You can read more about the atelier method and philosophy here.

 In an atelier the tutor will work alongside the students so that they can learn through observation and critiques.
 It also means that the tutor will apply practical skills to the particular challenges of the exercise rather than relying solely on theory.

 Tuition also comprises 1:1 critiques, which are regularly offered over the course of a three-hour class.
 The small group size (maximum 12) allows for plenty of valuable teacher-student time; it also ensures that everyone can benefit from the demonstrations.
 These demonstrations are another important and distinguishing feature of our style at LFAS.

 London Fine Art Studios is committed to teaching the concrete skills that are the bedrock of drawing and painting.

-There are those who have recently left school and consider their training with us as the equivalent of a BA.
+There is no average age; students come to us from across the professional spectrum, others have recently left school and consider their training with us as the equivalent of a BA.

 We believe that these varied life experiences and perspectives can only serve to enrich your time and learning at the Studios.